ulfurinn/gnome-wallpaper-changer/README.md

 The wallpaper rotation will be initially disabled; set the interval to a non-zero value to enable.

-The changer looks for wallpaper images in several directories; the default ones are `/usr/share/backgrounds` and `~/Pictures`.
+GWChanger looks for wallpaper images in several directories; the default ones are `/usr/share/backgrounds` and `~/Pictures`.
 You can add or remove them or selectively exclude specific files.

-You can set the changer to run automatically at login; this is disabled by default.
+You can set GWChanger to run automatically at login; this is disabled by default.

 If something goes wrong, you can reset your configuration and start from scratch by running:

 	gnome-wallpaper-changer --reset

-To stop the changer, run:
+To stop the daemon, run:

 	gnome-wallpaper-changer --kill